Wyatt Gallagher

 Joseph and Ameer exhibiting the app at NY TechDay in April 2014.

 Boldened 1.0 released in August 2015; more than a new name, it was rewritten and featured a new UI with emphasis on the photos added for choices, and exposing more data trends.
-2.0 was to follow later in 2015 or early 2016, with another overhaul looking forward to collaborative decisions, but I abandoned the project for other opportunities.
+2.0 was to follow later in 2015 or early 2016, with another overhaul looking forward to collaborative decisions.

-An early preview of the new emotion selection in Feels 2/Boldened 1, taken as a screen capture from the app running on device.
+Device capture: An early preview of the new emotion selection in Feels 2/Boldened 1.
 Many lessons were learned from our user tests of the original selector, namely that we gave no affordances indicating a slider.
 This version would struggle with that as well.

-Once the initial market attention wore off and life threw the three of us in separate ways, resuming the project in 2015 was more of an uphill climb than I believed it would be.
+Once the initial market attention wore off and life threw the three of us in separate ways, resuming the project in 2015 was more of an uphill climb than I wanted it to be.
 Nonetheless, Boldened established my drive to focus on projects with tangible impact on more than just a privileged tech elite.